redhat-na-ssa/hobbyist-guide-to-rhoai/docs/10-configure-rhoai.md

 > [!NOTE]
 > If the taint keys do not match, you can either edit the AcceleratorProfile or, if no AcceleratorProfile was present at all you can trigger regeneration by the RHOAI Console.
 See the steps [here](/docs/info-regenerate-accelerator-profiles.md) for the procedure to do this.

-### 10.2 Increasing your non-GPU compute capacity
+## 10.2 Increasing your non-GPU compute capacity

+### Objectives

+- Ensure that you have enough resources to run the prerequisite infrastructure to support overall RHOAI workloads

+### Rationale

+- The cluster configuration up to this point is likely going to be insufficient to run additional workloads like the OpenShift AI Data Science Pipelines server and its database, and an object storage provider to support various use cases

+### Takeaways

-Some of the workloads that we deploy in the following sections may require more CPU than your cluster has available on non-GPU nodes, if you followed the recommendations in the prerequisites.
-Scaling your non-GPU MachineSets will enable these workloads to schedule properly
+- Some of the workloads that we deploy in the following sections may require more CPU than your cluster has available on non-GPU nodes, if you followed the recommendations in the prerequisites
+- Scaling your non-GPU MachineSets will enable these workloads to schedule properly

-### Steps
+## Steps

 - [ ] Verify that you have a non-GPU Worker MachineSet configured.
 This MachineSet may have zero desired replicas, if you followed the cluster provisioning guidance.